-- (b) No Special Appropriation shall be made, no purchase, grant nor gift of real or tangible personal property shall be accepted by any Town Department as provided in Sections 6-35, 6-40, and 8-05, until the Board of Finance and Legislative Council have received and have had thirty-five days to give due consideration to a Financial Impact Statement. - (c) Financial Impact Statements shall be prepared by the Finance Director as set forth in Subsection 4-05(c)(7).
+- (b) No Special Appropriation shall be made, no purchase, grant nor gift of real or tangible personal property shall be accepted by any Town Department as provided in Sections 6-35, 6-40, and 8-05, until the Legislative Council has received and has had thirty-five days to give due consideration to a Financial Impact Statement. - (c) Financial Impact Statements shall be prepared by the Finance Director as set forth in Subsection 4-05(c)(7).